The guitar is the most important instrument in metal and if you want to have a powerful guitar sound, you need to know how to mix heavy guitars.

 8. Use Dynamic EQ With Palm Muting Parts

-But there is a better way.
-And that’s the dynamic EQ.
+But there is a better way and that’s the dynamic EQ.
 It allows you to cut frequency if the sound crosses the threshold, or use another instrument signal to cut it.
-You may use this method every time you mix heavy guitars.
+You may use this method every time you mix metal guitars.

 Let’s say you are satisfied with your guitar mix.
 It sounds great and sits well in the mix.
 But when the palm muting part comes, there are some issues with the sound.
 Or it might interfere with the kick drum or bass.